Frequently Asked Questions

-- Arcadia Station is located at First Street and Santa Clara Avenue
+- Arcadia Station Parking has 300 spaces and is located at 89 E. Santa Clara Street.

-- The APU/Citrus College Station is located north of the intersection of Foothill Boulevard and Citrus Avenue.
+- The APU/Citrus College Station Parking has 200 spaces and is located at 901B N. Citrus Avenue.
 In the near future, Citrus Ave will be completed north of Foothill Blvd and connect to the station.
-In the meantime, access to the station will be from Promenade, the main east-west street that runs through the Rosedale Master Planned Community.
+In the meantime, access to the station and parking will be from Promenade, the main east-west street that runs through the Rosedale Master Planned Community.

 How can I speak to someone if I have questions about the project?